 The reshaped tooth may feel slightly different to the tongue for a day or two as you adjust to the new contour.
 Cold sensitivity is rare but possible if the reduction approached the limits of safe enamel removal — it usually fades within a week.
 We typically see patients back at one week to confirm everything feels right.

-When enameloplasty is not the answer
+When is enameloplasty not the answer?

 Several common cosmetic concerns look reshapeable but actually need a different procedure.